Seeds of Horticultural Therapy Sewn Throughout Rogers HistoryPosted on 07/20/16 04:36:pm

 Theresa Rogers understood the benefits of gardening in the healing process.
-The wife of Rogers’ founder, Mrs. Rogers created a magnificent garden which, in the 1920s, drew busloads of people to visit what is now Rogers Memorial Hospital–Oconomowoc.
+The wife of Rogers’ founder, Mrs. Rogers created a magnificent garden which, in the 1920s, drew busloads of people to visit what is now Rogers Behavioral Health Hospital–Oconomowoc.
 Rogers was known throughout the Midwest for its beautiful landscaping and two miles of natural gardens.

 Mrs. Rogers planted a living legacy which endures today.
 However, it took the perseverance of Rita Nolte to return the gardens to their glory and set the stage for an even greater vision which continues to evolve.

 When Rita joined Rogers in the 1990s as a patient assistant, the gardens were dreadfully unkempt.
 She wanted our patients to have a serene view that could bring peace to their often chaotic health situations.

 In 1990, Rita’s role was to monitor her patients’ emotions and assist in therapy.
 She would often look out the windows of the main hospital down into what was then called the kitchen garden, which was filled with raspberries, rhubarb and other produce grown in the era of Dr. and Mrs. Rogers.

 But in 1990, the kitchen garden had grown wild.
 Rita was worried about what patients and visitors would think of the sight.
 “When patients are in distress, they don’t need more chaos,” she says.
 So, beginning in 1991, the then-patient assistant began volunteering two hours per day, two days per week pulling weeds with her own tools in what is known today as the center courtyard.